 Please contact your estate planning attorney to make transfers not addressed in these instructions and to review all transfers.

-It is recommended that you place copies of all written documents which evidence the interest of your Living Trust into with your estate planning documents.
+It is recommended that you place copies of all written documents that evidence the interest of your Living Trust into your estate planning documents.

 Using a Certificate Of Trust to Fund A Trust